lucasaraujo45/starwars/README.md

 ## Publish your website!
-This boilerplate is 100% compatible with the free github pages hosting.
+This boilerplate is 100% compatible with the free github pages hosting. un the following command after:
-To publish your website you need to push your code to your github repository and run the following command after:
 ```sh
 $ npm run deploy
 ```